norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 The rest of the ride was very quiet.

-I doubt I could have imagined that 20 years later, I would find myself faced with the  very same problem while building an artificial intelligence agent.
+I couldn't have imagined that 20 years later, I would find myself faced with the  very same problem while building an artificial intelligence agent.
 Or that the most interesting solution to the problem - and maybe the most revolutionary - resembles most the solution I had been arguing against that night.

 Jenni if you're reading this, sorry about that.